losizm/scamper/DeveloperGuide.md

 ## Message Attributes

 Attributes are arbitrary key/value pairs associated with a message.
+They can be used in message processing; however, they are not included in the transmitted message.

 ```scala
 import scala.concurrent.duration.{ Deadline, DurationInt }